-7.9.
-Verification Forms
+7.9 Verification Letters

-Once a student has registered with Access Services and is found eligible for disability accommodation, the Office will prepare a formal Verification Form.
-Students are given copies of the form to share with each of their professors.
-Students are encouraged to arrange individual meetings with faculty members as soon as they receive the form, so that there is an opportunity to meet privately to discuss accommodation.
+Once a student has registered with Access Services and is found eligible for disability accommodation, the office will prepare a formal Verification Letter.
+Students are given copies of the letter to share with each of their professors.
+Students are encouraged to arrange individual meetings with faculty members as soon as they receive the letter, so that there is an opportunity to meet privately to discuss accommodation.
 Please be aware that disability status and accommodation are highly confidential.
 Do not share a student's information with others unless the student has given you explicit permission.
 Please know that at times, even after receiving a letter from Access Services, some students may elect not to pursue their accommodation.

 Accommodations are not retroactive.
-Students must register with Access Services and submit appropriate clinical documentation of a disability prior to receiving accommodations.
+Students must register with Access Services and provide appropriate documentation of a disability prior to receiving accommodations.
 If eligible, accommodations begin immediately.
 Should a student approach you privately and share that they had accommodations in the past, it is extremely important that you direct them to Access Services before implementing any accommodations.
 Additionally, you should contact Access Services yourself and share the student's name and information with the Director.

-7.10.
-Confidentiality Note:
+7.10 Confidentiality Note:

 Disclosure of a disability is voluntary.
 Information about disability status and accommodations is highly confidential.
 It does not become part of the student's academic record at the College and is not released without written consent unless required or permitted by law.
-Information about a disability is shared with members of the campus community only with permission of the student, on a need-to-know basis.
+Information about a disability is shared with members of the campus community only with permission of the student and only on a need-to-know basis.
 We are not able to share any clinical information except in cases where the student has provided explicit permission and where more information would be helpful in implementing accommodations.

-If you receive a verification form from a student, please do not share information about a student's disability with others unless the student has given you permission to do so.
+If you receive a verification letter from a student, please do not share information about a student's disability with others unless the student has given you permission to do so.
 Please avoid discussing accommodations in front of a student's classmates or other faculty and staff.
 We encourage you and the student to meet individually to discuss your course and any accommodation.

 Important information regarding many of these topics can be found on the Access Services website.
-We especially direct your attention to the Frequently Asked Questions section.

-7.11.
-Policy on Accessibility of Course Materials
+7.11 Policy on Accessibility of Course Materials